I dunno, he just LOOKED like a Fred.

 Victory.
 Of a sort that whets my appetite for more.

-While I’m working on the adventures part, I’ve got Fred, an 80-gallon aquarium made of 10mm Starphire glass.
+While I’m working on the adventures part, I’ve got Fred, a 90-gallon aquarium made of 10mm Starphire glass.
 My friend Aviva gifted it to us–filters, cabinet, tank, lights, and a whole bunch of supplies–because she’s moving her family back east.
 Aviva used it for freshwater fish, but I’ve always wanted a saltwater reef tank.

 Turns out saltwater aquaria are a LOT more complicated than my childhood freshwater tanks.
 “Our first aquarium,” Mom sniffed, “Was a school cafeteria mayonnaise jar, filled with guppies.
 Those guppies grew like weeds.”